-George Mikan and Bob Cousy era
+George Mikan and Bob Cousy Era

 The roots of the clash really got started when the Lakers were still in Minneapolis.
-Back in the early 1950s the NBA had just formed.
+Back in the early 1950s, the NBA had just formed.
 Under the leadership of head coach John Kundla and superstar center George Mikan, the Lakers dominated the early years.
-Between 1947 and 1956 the pair led the team to five titles.
+Between 1947 and 1956, the pair led the team to five titles.
 Mikan led the league in scoring five times and averaged 22 points and 13 rebounds for his career.
 It wasn’t until after the Hall of Fame center left that the Lakers started to peak over their shoulder at an upstart team out east.

 The Celtics broke onto the NBA scene in 1957 with their first championship behind point guard Bob Cousy.
 After losing in the Finals the next year, it set up the first showdown between the two teams in 1959.
 Experts fully expected the dominant Lakers to put Boston in its place.
-Instead the Celtics gave the basketball world a taste of things to come when they swept Minneapolis in four games.
+Instead, the Celtics gave the basketball world a taste of things to come when they swept Minneapolis in four games.
 This loss stung badly for the Lakers.
 So when they moved the franchise to Los Angeles a year later, it started an arms race that would last for decades.

-Bill Russell and Red Auerbach set the standard
+Bill Russell and Red Auerbach Set the Standard

 That didn’t mean it lost any heat.
 Both teams continued their dominance through the ‘70s.
 West and Chamberlain finally broke through in 1972.
 After they retired, Los Angeles was forced to rebuild.
 Their biggest move came when they signed a young center named Kareem Abdul-Jabar.
-Meanwhile the Celtics had spent the past few years reloading.
-Behind new stars like Dave Cowens, Paul Silas and Jo Jo White they won two more titles in ’74 and ’76.
+Meanwhile, the Celtics had spent the past few years reloading.
+Behind new stars like Dave Cowens, Paul Silas, and Jo Jo White, they won two more titles in ’74 and ’76.

 Magic Johnson and Larry Bird–The High Water Mark

 Nobody thought the rivalry could get any better after the blood feuds of a decade ago.
 That is until the two teams entered the 1978-79 NBA drafts.
 Los Angeles, in need of an athletic young guard who could give their roster some energy, took a young man out of Michigan State named Irvin Johnson.
 Most basketball fans by that time knew him by his nickname, Magic.
-At the same time Boston, looking for a front court presence, schemed to pluck NCAA Player of the Year Larry Bird from Indiana State.
+At the same time, Boston, looking for a front court presence, schemed to pluck NCAA Player of the Year Larry Bird from Indiana State.
 What made these moves so momentous was Bird and Magic already had a budding rivalry of their own after the two met in the national title match.
 Michigan State proved their superiority in the game, shutting Bird and his weaker team down.

 This inevitable resentment between the two players only grew when Los Angeles and Boston began to recover in the ‘80s.
 It didn’t take long for things to escalate.
 Johnson burst onto the scene in 1980 when he stepped in for an injured Abdul-Jabar during the Finals against Philadelphia.
 Magic’s legendary Game 6 performance of 42 points and playing all five positions lifted Los Angeles to its first title in eight years.
 At the same time, Bird had orchestrated a remarkable turnaround for Boston, taking them from a 29-53 record in ’79 to a 61-21 mark a year later.
 His incredible season (21 points and 10 rebounds per game) earned him Rookie of the Year honors.

-A year later the Celtics had their roster set when Bird was joined by two promising youngsters named Kevin McHale and Robert Parrish.
+A year later, the Celtics had their roster set when Bird was joined by two promising youngsters named Kevin McHale and Robert Parrish.
 Boston overcame a 3-1 series deficit against Philadelphia in the 1981 Eastern Conference Finals and defeated Houston for the championship.
 Johnson and the Lakers returned the serve in ’82, winning their second title in three years over the 76ers.
 Philadelphia made one last run a year later and beat both teams in 1983.
-By then their time was at an end, setting up the first Finals meeting between Magic and Bird in ’84.
+By then, their time was at an end, setting up the first Finals meeting between Magic and Bird in ’84.

 In Game 4, the Celtics countered Showtime by playing a more physical brand of defense.
 Magic and the Lakers clearly weren’t prepared for it.
-As the game wore on Boston’s tenacity seemed to get in their heads.
+As the game wore on, Boston’s tenacity seemed to get in their heads.
 Johnson reflected that when he turned the ball over late and then missed two key free throws.
 The Celtics won in overtime to even the series.
 Two days later, in a scorching 97-degree Boston Garden, they took control with a 121-103 win.
 By the time Los Angeles recovered and won Game 6, it was too late.
 The Celtics closed things out in Game 7 in Boston.
 It was the ninth-straight Finals loss for the Lakers to them.

 Thankfully for Johnson, he quickly got a chance at redemption.
-A year later the two teams met again in the 1985 Finals.
+A year later, the two teams met again in the 1985 Finals.
 Los Angeles was far more prepared than the year before, and Bird later remarked that he felt his team had become too complacent after their victory in ’84.
-Following a brief stalemate through four games Johnson and Jabar helped the Lakers take control, winning decisively in Game 5 and clinching the title in Game 6 at the Boston Garden.
+Following a brief stalemate through four games, Johnson and Jabar helped the Lakers take control, winning decisively in Game 5 and clinching the title in Game 6 at the Boston Garden.
 It was the first time any team had ever done that in NBA history.

 The Celtics rebounded from that defeat to steamroll their way to the championship in 1986.
 Los Angeles suffered an embarrassing four-game sweep at the hands of the Houston Rockets that year.
 Still, it didn’t take long for things to come back around.
 The two teams reunited in 1987 to settle the issue once and for all.
 Los Angeles jumped out to a two-game lead before Boston took the third game, setting up a monumental Game 4.

-Kobe Bryant and Kevin Garnett renew the spark
+Kobe Bryant and Kevin Garnett Renew the Spark

 fter signing superstar center Shaquille O’Neal in free agency and trading for guard Kobe Bryant, Los Angeles returned to their dominant form in 2000.
 They won three-straight championships with that pairing before a very public split in 2004.
 What a lot of people don’t remember is they almost played Boston for the championship in 2002.
 Their new superstar, a young kid named Paul Pierce, got the team back to the playoffs that year but fell just short in the Eastern Conference Finals to the New Jersey Nets.